 Sleep Disturbances

-This is arguably the most noticeable symptom in anybody who struggles with a disturbance in circadian rhythm.
-Firstly, they are likely to develop an inconsistent sleeping pattern.
-This could mean insomnia, which is characterized by difficulty in falling or staying asleep, or hypersomnia.
-More so, someone with a disturbed circadian rhythm will frequently jolt in their sleep or be woken up by frequent and intense nightmares.
+Sleep disturbances are the most noticeable symptom in anybody who struggles with a disturbance in circadian rhythm.
+Firstly, they are likely to develop an inconsistent sleeping pattern, which may include insomnia or hypersomnia.
+More so, someone with a disturbed circadian rhythm will frequently jolt in their sleep or experience frequent and intense nightmares.
 Over time, the inconsistent sleep pattern will lead to chronic fatigue and sleep deprivation.

 Mood and Energy Fluctuations

 While BD patients already struggle with mood fluctuations, those with a disturbed circadian rhythm will have even more trouble controlling their emotions and actions.
-These individuals are synonymous with rapid and unpredictable shifts in mood.
+These individuals are known for their rapid and unpredictable mood swings.

-Sometimes, they will experience manic episodes, which are characterized by increased energy levels, a reduced need for sleep, and impulsive behavior.
-Other times, they will go through depressive episodes, which are characterized by persistent sadness, fatigue, and low motivation.
+Sometimes, they will experience manic episodes, which include increased energy levels, a reduced need for sleep, and impulsive behavior.
+Other times, they will go through depressive episodes with persistent sadness, fatigue, and low motivation.

 Cognitive and Behavioral Changes

-A BD patient struggling with a disturbed circadian rhythm will have difficulty concentrating, mainly due to a disrupted sleep schedule and mood instability.
+A person with BD who has a disturbed circadian rhythm will have difficulty concentrating, mainly due to a disrupted sleep schedule and mood instability.
 They also tend to be incredibly impulsive, acting on their intense emotions without considering the consequences.
-Frequently, they will also withdraw from or simply avoid any social interactions.
+Frequently, they will also withdraw from or avoid any social interactions.

 Physical Symptoms

-There are also a number of physical symptoms that could present themselves over time.
-This includes persistent fatigue due to prolonged patterns of inconsistent sleep.
+Several physical symptoms, including persistent fatigue due to prolonged inconsistent sleep patterns, could present themselves.
 There may also be changes in appetite, such as sudden extreme hunger or a lack thereof.
-Finally, you may also notice body temperature variations.
-This includes unusually high or low temperatures that may affect the person’s overall well-being.
-[3]
+Finally, they may also notice variations in body temperature, such as unusually high or low temperatures, which can affect the person’s overall well-being [3]

 Developing a Consistent Sleep Cycle

 For example, antipsychotics offer sedative effects that influence sleep patterns.
-In other words, they actually help to regulate circadian rhythms, ultimately improving sleep patterns and helping to manage moods.
-Lithium is one of the most commonly prescribed mood stabilizers, as it also has a big impact on regulating sleep-wake cycles.
-[5]
+In other words, they help to regulate circadian rhythms, ultimately improving sleep patterns and helping to manage moods.
+Lithium is one of the most commonly prescribed mood stabilizers, as it also helps regulate sleep-wake cycles [5]

 Can Chronotherapy Help People with Bipolar Disorder?

-Chronotherapy is essentially a manner of administering medication.
-It’s designed to align with an individual’s circadian rhythm, all in an effort to enhance the effectiveness of the medication, as well as minimize any potential side effects.
-Studies suggest that chronotherapy is particularly effective in people diagnosed with BD.
-[4]
+Chronotherapy involves administering medication designed to align with an individual’s circadian rhythm, aiming to enhance the medication’s effectiveness and minimize potential side effects.
+Studies suggest that chronotherapy is particularly effective in people with bipolar disorder [4]

 When to Seek Professional Help